-- 1. Students will not utilize the laboratory or any equipment for independent practice unless a supervising faculty member is present in the PTA department. - 2.
-Students will refrain from practicing laboratory activities until after they have received the appropriate instruction. - 3.
-Students will use all equipment only for the purpose it was intended and will refrain from playing with it. - 4.
-Students will observe all safety precautions for each laboratory procedure as instructed in class. - 5.
+- 4. Students will observe all safety precautions for each laboratory procedure as instructed in class. - 5.
 All electrical equipment that may come in contact with the "patient" must be plugged into the ground fault circuit interrupter receptacles at all times. - 6.
 Cups or cans of liquid shall not be placed on top of any electrical equipment or their carts at any time. - 7.
 Spills must be cleaned up immediately. - 8.
 Students who have questions regarding the functioning of any piece of equipment shall immediately contact the faculty member in charge. - 9.
-Students must wear eye protection when handling cleaning or other solutions that could splash into their eyes.

-- 10. Students with a pre-existing condition in which performing a laboratory procedure could be potentially harmful shall assume the responsibility of informing the laboratory instructor immediately so that proper accommodations can be made. - 11.
+Students must wear eye protection when handling cleaning or other solutions that could splash into their eyes. - 10.
+Students with a pre-existing condition in which performing a laboratory procedure could be potentially harmful shall assume the responsibility of informing the laboratory instructor immediately so that proper accommodations can be made. - 11.
 In the event of an accident or emergency of any kind, students are to immediately contact the supervising faculty member.